AJS-development/OgarUL-Plugin-Library/Auth-plugin/README.md

-Use gameServer.afterauth(player) that runs after authentication player.accountid is the index where a certain players account is use gameServer.onregister(player) to do things after registering gameServer.account is where all the account data is located use gameServer.aeon (1 = on, 0 = off) to see if this plugin is enabled
+Use gameServer.afterauth(player) that runs after authentication player.accountid is the index where a certain players account is use player.auth to see if player authenticated use player.guest to see if he is a guest use gameServer.onregister(player) to do things after registering gameServer.account is where all the account data is located use gameServer.aeon (1 = on, 0 = off) to see if this plugin is enabled